RaulSebastian/TogglWorkSyncService/README.md

 ## Installation

-Get the source, open the solution (f.ex. in Visual Studio) and compile the application.
+Get the source, open the solution (f.ex. in Visual Studio) and adjust the App.config.
+- "LogFileDestination" is the subdirectory/file within your local app data folder
+- The "AuthorizationKey" has to have the format `Basic TOKEN` where TOKEN is the hashed api token/login
+- Set the "DomainName" and "DomainProjectName" to the desired Toggl specific `workspace` and `project`

+Compile the application and you are ready to go.

 ## Usage